 In case you have not yet determined any terms, we will be pleased to do that for you.
 Also, we will be happy to help you decide on the most suitable translations for your specific terms.
 Together we will ensure that your message is optimally conveyed in other languages.

 With enough context, translators will be able to find the most suitable translation for a term.
 Therefore, we recommend sending us additional reference material along with the translation assignment.
 This may consist of similar or previously translated texts about the subject at hand, or even images or videos to provide additional visualisation of your product or service.
 In addition, it helps a lot to explain highly specific terms in the text itself – not just for our language professionals, but also for your target audience.

 Of course, as a translation agency we play an important role in translating terminology correctly.
 To that end we choose, as much as possible, translators who specialise in your field of business and will therefore be more familiar with the corresponding terminology.

 Translation software detects terms

 Furthermore, our translation software is an important part of the process.
-As soon as we have created a terminology list for your company, our translators will be able to use it during a translation assignment.
+As soon as we have created a glossary for your company, our translators will be able to use it during a translation assignment.
 The software detects terms in the text and directly shows the translator the desired translation of these terms.
 This ensures that your terminology is consistently used throughout all translation assignments, and you won’t have to give us the same feedback over and over.

 Furthermore, we carry out an automatic quality check after the translation has been finished.
 This quality check will flag instances where the translation of a term does not match the translation of that term in the glossary.
 If appropriate, the translated term can be changed to the desired translation in the second instance.
 Sometimes this can be deviated from, for example if the term occurs in a different context.